h i g h l i g h t s

 oblong industries :: ibm watson experience centers

-The Client Solutions team’s work was the centerpiece of a series of IBM Watson Experience Centers – located in New York, San Francisco, Cambridge, and Munich – whose purpose was educate IBM’s customers and constituents about machine learning.
-These centers illuminated both the reality and potential of machine learning through dynamic, interactive visualizations and experiential setpieces, developed from 2013 to 2020.
+The Client Solutions team’s flagship work: a series of IBM Watson Experience Centers in New York, San Francisco, Cambridge, and Munich (2013-2020).
+IBM used them to educate customers and constituents about machine learning — through dynamic, interactive visualizations and experiential setpieces.

-The Centers were a technology showcase, and featured a variety of environments created by Oblong, including large pixel walls and immersion rooms in different configurations.
-Human engagement was enabled via touch, spatial pointing devices, voice, proximity, and more.
+The centers featured large pixel walls and immersion rooms in various configurations.
+Interaction happened via touch, spatial pointing devices, voice, and proximity.

-These UX Design Award-winning collaborations with IBM and design partners such as Local Projects were prototyped and developed at our warehouse in Los Angeles, crafted with care and precision in C++ and OpenGL.
+These UX Design Award-winning collaborations with IBM and partners like Local Projects were prototyped and developed at our warehouse in Los Angeles, in C++ and OpenGL.

 oblong industries :: process

-The team maintained sustainable workloads, low turnover, and a perfect track record of on-time delivery.
+The team maintained sustainable workloads, low turnover, and a track record of on-time delivery.

 oblong industries :: greenhouse sdk

-I was one of the principal architects, authors, and maintainers of Greenhouse, a C++ creative coding SDK based on Oblong’s g-speak spatial operating platform.
-Compared to g-speak, Greenhouse aimed to provide more approachable abstractions and faster time-to-joy.
+I was one a principal architect and maintainer of Greenhouse, a C++ creative coding SDK built atop Oblong’s g-speak spatial operating platform.
+Greenhouse gave developers more approachable abstractions and faster time-to-joy than g-speak itself.

 oblong industries :: saudi aramco

-Using Oblong’s g-speak software platform, we created an immersive geology visualization and simulation application, controllable via gesture gloves, touchscreens, mobile devices, or web interfaces.
-This video shows me demonstrating some work in progress, using a miniature version of the real, much larger system which existed in Dhahran, Saudi Arabia.
-The project ran from 2010 to 2012.
+An immersive geology visualization and simulation application built on Oblong’s g-speak platform, controllable via gesture gloves, touchscreens, mobile devices, or web interfaces (2010-2012).
+This video shows me demonstrating work in progress on a miniature version of the real, much larger system in Dhahran, Saudi Arabia.

 accenture :: interactive wall

 “The Wall” was the earliest multi-touch, high-performance pixel wall to see daily use in public.
-Less than two years after inception, The Wall was deployed for daily public use at O’Hare, JFK, and other airports, beginning in 2006.
-Some of these systems remained operational for nearly 10 years after their debut.
+Deployed at O’Hare, JFK, and other airports beginning in 2006, less than two years after inception.
+Some of these systems stayed operational for nearly 10 years.

-I made core contributions to every part of this new platform, from hardware prototyping to patented computer vision algorithms, to physical enclosure design, to designing a 60fps clustered rendering framework (C++/DirectX), to building applications on that framework, and supporting other developers doing the same.
+I contributed to every layer: hardware prototyping, patented computer vision algorithms, physical enclosure design, a 60fps clustered rendering framework in C++/DirectX, and applications built on top of it.

 wall wall 2